angular/material/src/components/content/README.md

-A simple container for scrollable content, using the `<material-content>` directive.
+A simple container for scrollable content, using the `<md-content>` directive.